BAllanach/softsusy/src/supermodel/tsil/README.txt

 III.
 Using TSIL
 IV.
 The TSIL API
 V.   Numerical Integration in TSIL
 VI.
+Using TSIL with C++
+VII.
 Using TSIL with Fortran

 ************************************************************************